robo9k/worldofpadman-beryllium/release/readme.txt

               | __ -| -_|  _| | | | | | | |     |
               |_____|___|_| |_  |_|_|_|___|_|_|_|
                             |___|

+  :: About

+  Beryllium is a serverside mod which strives to add important administration functionality.
+This also means to fix existing bugs or provide options to circumvent them.
+  It is however not meant to add new features to the gameplay.

+  If you do not change any of the default settings, Beryllium will almost behave as the vanilla game.

+  This readme is for Beryllium __VERSION__ and may thus not apply to older versions.
+  This version is based on World of Padman v1.5 and will therefore not work with older, newer or beta versions of the game.

   :: Installation

-  The usual distribution includes a "vm/qagame.qvm".
-You need to copy this file into a "vm/" folder below your mod's folder.
-  The full path depends on your fs_homepath (and fs_basepath) and fs_game (and fs_basegame ) setting.
-  One example is "/home/wopded/.padman/beryllium/vm/qagame.qvm".

-  Note that you do not need really to use a separate mod folder, since beryllium is a serverside mod.
-You could use the default fs_game folder as well, i.e. "wop".
-  This is a good idea, since beryllium does not change gameplay, and thus there is no real need to indicate the use of a mod to the clients.
+  Due to its targets, outlined above, you should not install Beryllium into a seperate mod folder.

+  This means you would copy the included "vm/qagame.qvm" into "~/.padman/wop/vm/qagame.qvm" on a Linux system.
+  Windows and Mac locations are similar, please refer to the World of Padman readme.

-  Plus since this is a serverside mod, you do not need to serve beryllium's files via autodownload.
+  Since Beryllium is a serverside mod, players will not need to download anything and your server can remain pure.

-  If you do not change any of the default settings, beryllium will almost behave as the vanilla game.
   Do not hesitate to take a look at the included "beryllium.cfg" for some recommended settings.

   :: Variables

   Please note that beryllium does not check cvars for sane values, since it is assumed that admins know what they are doing :)

     :: g_beryllium
     A read-only cvar that indicates the beryllium version.

     :: g_version
     A read-only cvar that indicates the codebase being used.

     :: be_voteDuration
     How long a vote lasts.
 Time is in seconds.
 Will only take effect for votes called after changing the cvar.

     :: be_allowedVotes
     List of allowed votes.
 Each vote name needs to be enclosed in "/".
     Take a look at the default value.

     :: be_votePause
     General pause between votes.
 Time is in seconds.

     :: be_voteRate
     How often a client can call a vote.
 Time is in seconds.

     :: be_votePass
     How many clients need to vote yes for a vote to pass.
     This is a minimum, i.e. the actual number of clients has to be above.
     This is a fraction from 0.0 to 1.0

     :: be_respawnProtect
     After respawning, clients don't take and handle damage.
     Time is in seconds.
 There is no notification whether you or a target are (still) protected.

     :: be_maxVotes
     Maximum number of votes per client.
 This gets reset at map change or restart.

     :: be_switchTeamTime
     Minimum pause between team changes for players in seconds.

     :: be_maxNameChanges
     Number of times a client can rename.
 Does not apply while the client is connecting.
     Will stick to the last name before hitting limit.
     Set to -1 for unlimited (default vanilla behaviour) renames.

     :: be_maxConnections
     Maximum number of connections per IP, connections above the limit are rejected with an error message.
     This defeats tools like q3fill almost entirely (you could furthermore set sv_timeout to a low value).
     If set to default of 0, unlimited connections are allowed.

     :: be_checkGUIDs
     This is a bitmask, supporting the following flags:
       1 - Reject empty GUIDs
       2 - Reject invalid GUIDs

-    With wrong game installations, the GUID of players may sometimes be empty, but this is a rare case.
+    With broken game installations, the GUID of players may sometimes be empty, but this is a rare case.
     Cheat tools like aimbots etc. tend to change the GUID to invalid values.
     A valid GUID is exactly 32 chars long and only consists of 0-9 and A-F.

-    Please also read ioquake's README concerning the purpose of cl_guid!
+    Please also read ioquake's readme concerning the purpose of cl_guid!

     :: be_campDistance
     If greater than zero, this is the the distance in units the players have to move each second.
 If they do not, they are considered camping and after 20 seconds killed.

     :: be_checkPings
     Will check the ping of each connected and playing player every second and kicks if the ping is not within sv_minping and sv_maxping or if there were no recent packets for longer than the variable's value.

     :: be_oneUp
     Players get an extra life in LPS each be_oneUp kills.

     :: be_noSecrets
     If enabled, players can no longer use specific teleporters and movers.
     When using disabled teleporters, players will be taken to a random spawnpoint instead.

     Changes will only take effect when loading a new map.
 Watch out for error messages ;)
     Take a look at the included "maps/wop_diner.cfg" as an example.

     :: be_debugSecrets
     Will print debug output to players using teleporters and movers, which can be used for be_noSecrets.
     This cvar has the cheat flag and can thus only be set in combination with devmap.

     :: be_hideChat
     If set, will hide chat prefixed with this string.
 E.g. if you set it to "!", chat text like "!kick me" will only be written